Most people have no idea sandbag is a versatile and affordable gear that can effectively engage and strengthen most of your muscles.

 Then, kick your feet back into a plank position, with your back straight, core engaged, and knees and hips lowered to the floor, touching the bag with your chest.

 Quickly push back up, immediately jump your feet back toward your hands, and explode upward.

 You may punch the sandbag overhead thruster-style or slam it to the floor to engage your whole body, build strength, endurance, and power.

 Begin the next rep right away.
 Complete as many rounds as you can in a fixed time-frame.

-Studies show that burpees can improve your cardiovascular fitness and performance, just like sprint intervals on a stationary bike but in less time.
+One of the studies from the Journal of Strength and Conditioning Research website indicates that burpees can improve your cardiovascular fitness and performance, just like sprint intervals on a stationary bike, but in less time.

 4. Sandbag Snatch

 With your upper body bent to the front, back flat, hips pushed back, and legs shoulder-width apart, hold the sandbag on your feet using the overgrip handles.